Alan Moore: The American mainstream and DC Comics: 1983–1988

 The limited series Watchmen, begun in 1986 and collected as a trade paperback in 1987, cemented Moore's reputation.
 Imagining what the world would be like if costumed heroes had really existed since the 1940s, Moore and artist Dave Gibbons created a Cold War mystery in which the shadow of nuclear war threatens the world.
 The heroes who are caught up in this escalating crisis either work for the US government or are outlawed, and are motivated to heroism by their various psychological hang-ups.
 Watchmen is non-linear and told from multiple points of view, and includes highly sophisticated self-references, ironies, and formal experiments such as the symmetrical design of issue 5, "Fearful Symmetry", where the last page is a near mirror-image of the first, the second-last of the second, and so on, and in this manner is an early example of Moore's interest in the human perception of time and its implications for free will.
-It is the only comic to win the Hugo Award, in a one-time category ("Best Other Form").
+It was the first comic to win the Hugo Award, in a one-time category ("Best Other Form").
 It is widely seen as Moore's best work, and has been regularly described as the greatest comic book ever written.
 Alongside roughly contemporary works such as Frank Miller's Batman: The Dark Knight Returns, Art Spiegelman's Maus, and Jaime and Gilbert Hernandez's Love and Rockets, Watchmen was part of a late 1980s trend in American comics towards more adult sensibilities.
 Comics historian Les Daniels noted that Watchmen "called into question the basic assumptions on which the superhero genre is formulated".
 DC Comics writer and executive Paul Levitz observed in 2010 that "As with The Dark Knight Returns, Watchmen set off a chain reaction of rethinking the nature of superheroes and heroism itself, and pushed the genre darker for more than a decade.
 The series won acclaim ... and would continue to be regarded as one of the most important literary works the field ever produced."
 Moore briefly became a media celebrity, and the resulting attention led to him withdrawing from fandom and no longer attending comics conventions (at one UKCAC in London he is said to have been followed into the toilet by eager autograph hunters).

 He and Gibbons had earlier created the character Mogo as part of DC's Green Lantern Corps and a short story by Moore and artist Kevin O'Neill published in Green Lantern Corps Annual No. 2 (1986) was one of the inspirations for the "Blackest Night" storyline in 2009–2010.